Back to Pilotfish Home

 This is the eiConsole – It’s an integrated development environment for building, testing, deploying and maintaining integration interfaces.
 When you first open the eiConsole you’re shown this route file management dialog.

-Up at the top, you have your currently selected working directory, you can think of this as your project folder and then within this table, you can see all the routes and all the individual workflows composing your interface.
+Up at the top, you have your currently selected working directory.
+You can think of this as your project folder.
+Within this table, you can see all the routes and individual workflows composing your interface.

 Our interface is composed of these three routes.
 The first, ASC X12 837 Claims Processing, receives ADS messages, converts them to XML, validates them and maps their contents to a database.

-We’ll start by opening up our first route.
-Now that our first route is open, we can see the main eiConsole screen featuring our assembly line approach to building interfaces.
+We’ll start by opening our first route.
+Now that our first route is open, we can see the main eiConsole screen, which features our assembly-line approach to building interfaces.

-Now in the main eiConsole screen on the left-hand side, you have rows representing sources and rows representing targets.
-You would start by adding however many sources and however many targets were necessary to describe your interface.
-You then move left to right through our assembly line approach configuring each stage.
+Now, in the main eiConsole screen on the left-hand side, you have rows representing sources and rows representing targets.
+You would start by adding however many sources and targets were necessary to describe your interface.
+You then move left to right through our assembly-line approach to configuring each stage.

 Define Your X12 EDI Data Source

 The first functional stage is the listener.
-At the listener stage, you’re going to choose a listener type from this drop-down or this dialog here.
-There are a number of ways to send and receive data database, email, FTP, HTTP directories and so on.
-Generally, if you can think of a way to send receive data there’s a listener available.
+At the listener stage, you’ll choose a listener type from this drop-down or this dialog.
+There are a number of ways to send and receive data, such as databases, email, FTP, HTTP directories and so on.
+Generally, if you can think of a way to send and receive data, there’s a listener available.

-Simply choose the listener, provide some configuration and now it’s ready to pick up messages and send them through the system.
-Those messages will move left to right through each of the stages you configure, generally, in the same order you’ve configured them.
+Simply choose the listener, provide some configuration, and it’s ready to pick up messages and send them through the system.
+Messages will move left to right through each of the stages you configure, generally in the same order you’ve configured them.

 Select Your X12 EDI Message Processor